Table of Contents

 If your current employer is uncooperative, add 15–30 days for MHRSD mediation.
 If a huroob report exists, add 1–3 months for resolution.

-When you switch employers in Saudi Arabia, you must update your Overseas Employment Certificate (OEC) through the BM Online system of the Department of Migrant Workers (DMW, formerly POEA).
+When you learn how to change jobs in saudi arabia from the Saudi side, you must also update your Overseas Employment Certificate (OEC) through the BM Online system of the Department of Migrant Workers (DMW, formerly POEA).
 Without a valid OEC reflecting your new employer, you cannot exit Saudi Arabia for vacation and return.

 Visit the POLO office in Riyadh or Jeddah to have your new contract verified and your OEC updated.
 You will need your new Iqama, authenticated contract, and employer certificate.
 Developing in-demand skills makes switching employers easier — see the 10 skills OFWs need by 2030.

-Frequently Asked Questions About Employer Switching in Saudi Arabia
+Frequently Asked Questions About How to Change Jobs in Saudi Arabia

 1. Can I switch employers in Saudi Arabia without my current employer’s consent in 2026?